 The Dungeons Of My Head

-the light of the land takes a foreign hand.
+takes a foreign hand.

-in the chill of night,
+In the chill of night,

-a vision of a cold and empty past comes into sight—
+a vision of a cold

-a girl takes the hand of a lost plight.
+a girl takes the hand

-a girl, with eyes that hold a story to tell,
+with eyes that hold

 sits deep inside my head.

-soon, she and my mind start to gel.
+Soon, she and my mind

-now i look behind me—
+Now I look behind me—

 the past is dead.

-so much to tell, so much to say.
+so much to say.

-in the heat of the day,
+In the heat of the day,

-i urge her to bring luck my way.
+to bring luck my way.

-what can i do,
+What can I do,

-as the cool presence of evening approaches,
+of evening approaches,

-my fear escapes from my head—
+my fear escapes

-it feels like a thousand cockroaches.
+it feels like

-but i know, my past is dead,
+my past is dead,

 banished—

-to the dungeons of my head.
+to the dungeons

 James Garratt – Wednesday 4th March 1993